JuroOravec/crawlee-one/packages/crawlee-one/docs/features.md

 See the [LLM extraction guide](./llm-extraction-guide.md).

+**LLM model comparison** — Compare multiple models (gpt-4o, gpt-5-mini, claude, etc.) on the same URLs to find the best accuracy, cost, and speed.
+See the [LLM compare guide](./llm-compare-guide.md).

 ## One function.
 Full crawler.

 Replace 100+ lines of Actor + Router + input boilerplate with a single `crawleeOne()` call.
 CrawleeOne handles initialization, input resolution, routing, error handling, and teardown.